 Native American Fry Bread and Kitchen Tools

-If you've seen our collection of Indigenous Education Books, you know how much we've enjoyed reading Fry Bread.
-We recently had the opportunity to follow the recipe and read the book aloud while we waited between steps of the recipe.
+We recently had the opportunity to follow the Fry Bread recipe and read the book aloud while we waited between steps of the recipe.
 It was a nice family experience.
 The kids tried out different kitchen tools when mixing the dough and then frying it in the pan, switching between a wooden spoon and a whisk.

 Want to combine your efforts and increase learning opportunities while you cook?